 Q: What can scientists and clinical researchers expect to gain from taking part in this year’s Congress?

-Q: In your opinion, what will be the popular topics for scientists and clinical researchers at this year’s Congress, and what will be a particular highlight for you?
+Q: In your opinion, what will be the popular topics for scientists and clinical researchers during this year’s Congress, and what will be a particular highlight for you?